awsdocs/amazon-ecs-developer-guide/doc_source/ecs-inference.md

 Before you begin working with Inferentia on Amazon ECS, be aware of the following considerations:
 + Your clusters can contain a mix of Inf1 and non\-Inf1 container instances\.
 + When running a task or creating a service, you can use instance type attributes when configuring task placement constraints to ensure which of your container instances the task is launched on\.
-This will enable you to effectively use your resources while ensuring your tasks for inference workloads land on your Inf1 instances\.
+By doing this, you can more effectively use your resources while also ensuring your tasks for inference workloads land on your Inf1 instances\.
 For more information, see [Amazon ECS task placement](task-placement.md)\.

   The following example launches a task on a `Inf1.xlarge` container instance in your `default` cluster\.